-Clinical Trials
+Clinical trials

 The clinical stage of development involves the administration of the investigational product to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by, or under control of, the trial sponsor, in accordance with GCPs, which include the requirement that all research subjects provide their informed consent for their participation in any clinical trial.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the clinical trial, dosing procedures, subject selection and exclusion criteria and the parameters to be used to monitor subject safety and assess efficacy.
 Each protocol, and any subsequent amendments to the protocol, must be submitted to the FDA as part of the IND.
-Furthermore, each clinical trial must be reviewed and approved by an IRB for each institution at which the clinical trial will be conducted to ensure that the risks to individuals participating in the clinical trials are minimized and are reasonable in relation to anticipated benefits.
+Furthermore, each clinical trial must be reviewed and approved by an IRB for each institution at which the clinical trial will be conducted to ensure that the risks to individuals participating in the clinical trial sare minimized and are reasonable in relation to anticipated benefits.
 The IRB also approves the informed consent form that must be provided to each clinical trial subject or his or her legal representative, and must monitor the clinical trial until completed.
-There also are requirements governing the reporting of ongoing clinical trials and completed clinical trial results to public registries.
-Information about most clinical trials must be submitted within specific timeframes for publication on the www.clinicaltrials.gov website.
+There also are requirements governing the reporting of ongoing clinical trials.
+Gov website.
 Information related to the product, patient population, phase of investigation, study sites and investigators and other aspects of the clinical trial is made public as part of the registration of the clinical trial.
-Sponsors are also obligated to discuss the results of their clinical trials after completion.
+Sponsors are also obligated to discuss the results of their clinical after completion.
 Disclosure of the results of these trials can be delayed in some cases for up to two years after the date of completion of the trial.
-Competitors may use this publicly available information to gain knowle
+Competitors may use this publicly available information to gain knowledge regarding the progress of development programs.